Pupler/Uni-Forum-Project/README.md

 # 📨 KPI Forum Project

-A lightweight web forum developed as a **course project** at the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" (KPI).
-This project demonstrates fundamental web development skills using **PHP** and **SQLite**.
+A lightweight web forum built as a course project at the National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute” (KPI), showcasing core web development skills with PHP and SQLite.

 ## 📸 Preview